3 Days in Budapest: The Best Budapest Itinerary [2024]

 13.Visit the House of Terror

 Are you ready for the last day of these 3 days in Budapest?
-Then let’s go to the House of Terror.
+Our Budapest itinerary continues with the House of Terror.
 It is a museum and memorial to the people killed during Hungary’s fascist and communist regimes, focused on the secret police of both parties.
 You can see reconstructed prison cells and find information about the 1956 revolution.
-If you are interested, check the exhibits and tickets here
+If you are interested, check the exhibits and tickets here.

 14.Where heroes are – Heroes’ square

-Every city needs a big green park for weekend escapes, and Budapest has it.
+Every city needs a big green park for weekend escapes, and Budapest has it too.
 City Park is also a vital SPA spot where you’ll find the most popular and biggest thermal baths in Budapest – Szechenyi Baths.

 heroes square in Budapest